amr080/docs-template/docs/user/using-centrifuge/onboarding/index.md

 ## Investment disclaimer

 Nothing contained in this website is to be construed as a solicitation or offer, or recommendation, to buy or sell any interest in any note or other security, or to engage in any other transaction, and the content herein does not constitute, and should not be considered to constitute, an offer of securities.
 No statement herein made constitutes an offer to sell or a solicitation of an offer to buy a note or other security.
 All information on this Web page is provided and maintained by the issuers of the respective pools.
 The issuers have full responsibility.
 Please contact the respective issuer in case of any inquiries.
-Centrifuge and its affiliates are not liable nor responsible for the information provided hereby.
+XFT and its affiliates are not liable nor responsible for the information provided hereby.

 Before investing in any of the pools, please check the issuer's offering materials and subscription documents including the Executive Summary to understand the terms, conditions, and investment risks of each pool.
 The issuer provides investment risk factors which are important to understand when you consider whether to invest in a pool.
 You alone assume the sole responsibility of evaluating the merits and risks associated with the use of any information or other content before making any decisions based on such information or other content.